qubekit/QUBEKit/README.md

 We use lots of software written by many different people;
 if reporting a bug please (to the best of your ability) make sure it is a bug with QUBEKit and not with a dependency.
 We welcome any suggestions for additions or changes.

 ## Installation

-To install, it is possible to use git, pip or conda *([help](https://github.com/qubekit/QUBEKit#requirements))*.
+QUBEKit is now available through conda-forge; this is the recommended installation method.
-Git has our latest version which will likely have newer features but may not be stable.
+Github has our latest version which will likely have newer features but may not be stable.

-We recommend installing via conda.
-This will install all necessary dependencies.
+Pip is not updated as regularly as Anaconda or Github but should also be stable.

+    # Recommended
-    conda config --add channels conda-forge --add channels omnia conda install -c cringrose qubekit
+    conda install -c conda-forge qubekit

 ---

+    # Alternative
     pip install qubekit

 ---

+    # Recommended for Developers (see below)
     git clone https://github.com/qubekit/QUBEKit.git
     cd <install location>
     python setup.py install